doctor drawing fluid from a vial with a syringe

 Get At-Home Medical Weight Loss Therapy

-Lose weight with FDA-approved semaglutide weight loss injections (the same ingredient in Wegovy & Ozempic).
+Lose weight with semaglutide weight loss injections (the same ingredient in Wegovy & Ozempic).
 If you are eligible, in-home medical weight loss treatments may help you reach your health goals.

 Understanding the Challenges of Weight Loss